Iamgold (IAG)

 Annie Torkia Lagacé, Chief Legal and Strategy Officer

-Annie Torkia Lagacé has been Chief Legal and Strategy Officer at IAMGOLD since February 2025.
-She brings over 20 years of experience as a Corporate and Mergers & Acquisitions lawyer at renowned Canadian law firms and as an executive in the mining and industrial manufacturing space.
-Most recently, Annie was Senior Vice-President, Legal Affairs, General Counsel and Corporate Secretary of Bombardier, Inc. and a member of its executive leadership team.
-Prior to this, Annie held positions in the natural resources sector at Stornoway Diamond Corp and Cliffs Natural Resources.
+Annie Torkia Lagacé became Chief Legal and Strategy Officer at IAMGOLD in February 2025.
+She brings over two decades of experience as a Corporate and Mergers & Acquisitions lawyer, as well as an executive in the mining and industrial manufacturing sectors.
+Prior to this role, she served as Senior Vice-President, Legal Affairs, General Counsel, and Corporate Secretary of Bombardier, Inc. Ms. Lagacé also held positions in natural resources at Stornoway Diamond Corp and Cliffs Natural Resources.

 Dorena Quinn, Chief People Officer